ThemeBoy/SportsPress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 2.6.20 =
+* Tweak - Improve compatibility with volleyball for checkbox performance.
+* Preset - Update volleyball preset with additional options.

 = 2.6.19 =
 * Feature - Enable filtering calendars base on players.